STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 }

-Now this works because decimal 2 = 00000010, and decimal 1 is 00000001.
+Now this works because decimal 2 is 00000010 in binary, and decimal 1 is 00000001 in binary.
 So when we bitwise & these with the flag register they will only check for those positions.
 If you try this with the value 3 however, you will notice that it will now bitwise & successfully both 1 and 2, resulting in a decimal value of three.
-So this approach doesn’t quite scale for checking all of the bits.
-Lets write a checker which can scale a bit better and put it in its own function above main.
-We will do this by utilising the same method as the printBinary function, by left shifting the register to check the bit position against the decimal value 1 (0000001) with a bitwise &:
+So this approach doesn’t quite scale for checking all of the bits independently.
+Lets write a checker which can scale a bit better (…sorry) and put it in its own function above main.
+We will do this by utilising the same method as the printBinary function; by right shifting the register so that the bit we want to check is shifted to the lest significant bit position and compared against a decimal 1 (0000001) with a bitwise &, if the bit being check is a 1 then the result is 1, otherwise it is 0:

 void checkFlag(int bit, uint8_t flagRegister) {